 Protocol for Reports Related to Contract Employees Covered by the Just Employment Policy

 1. The University receives a report about a potential Just Employment Policy (JEP) violation made by, or on behalf of, a contract employee who is covered by the JEP.
-Reports will most commonly be received via the Georgetown Compliance Helpline or through communication to the Director of Business Policy and Planning, who is the chair of the Advisory Committee on Business Practices (ACBP), but may also be received through other channels.
+Reports will most commonly be received via the Georgetown Compliance Helpline or through communication to the chair of the Advisory Committee on Business Practices (ACBP), but may also be received through other channels.

 2. When a report comes into the Georgetown Compliance Helpline, the Associate Vice President (AVP) for Compliance and Ethics:

-- determines the nature of the report to see whether it might fall under the provisions of the Just Employment Policy (if the AVP is uncertain whether the report falls under the Just Employment Policy, the AVP contacts the Director of Business Policy and Planning to discuss the report);
+- determines the nature of the report to see whether it might fall under the provisions of the Just Employment Policy (if the AVP is uncertain whether the report falls under the Just Employment Policy, the AVP contacts chair of the ACBP to discuss the report);

 - if the reporter identifies him/herself in the report, contacts the reporter to gather relevant information relating to the report, including the reporter’s contact information;

 - informs the reporter that the University will endeavor to keep the reporter’s identity confidential to the extent possible during the process of reviewing the report;